Eolian Successfully Delivers $10M Worth of ARTAK Kit to USSOCOM Ahead of Schedule

 Delivery Facilitated by APFIT (Accelerate the Procurement and Fielding of Innovative Technologies) Pilot Program Sponsored by Bi-Partisan Congressional Effort

-TAMPA, FL, USA, April 10, 2023/EINPresswire.com/ -- Eolian, a leading technology company specializing in augmented reality solutions, is proud to announce the successful production and delivery of $10 million worth of Augmented Reality Tactical Assault Kits (ARTAK) to the United States Special Operations Command (USSOCOM).
+TAMPA, Fla., April 10, 2023 /PRNewswire/ -- Eolian, a leading technology company specializing in augmented reality solutions, is proud to announce the successful production and delivery of $10 million worth of Augmented Reality Tactical Assault Kits (ARTAK) to the United States Special Operations Command (USSOCOM).
 Notably, the delivery was completed ahead of schedule, showcasing Eolian's commitment to excellence and efficiency in meeting critical defense requirements.

 ARTAK is a cutting-edge cross-platform mission planning, briefing, and C2 Kit that implements Virtual Reality, Augmented Reality, Tablet, and PC devices.
 It is the evolution and integration of Eolian's patented Eolian Simulation Platform (ESP), which holds United States Patent No. 11,297,164.
 ARTAK Kits are man-portable and rapidly self-deployable, providing users with a comprehensive suite of tools for mission planning, situational awareness, and command and control in support of battle space, theater, and corps commanders, with the added capability to support echelons above corps and joint task force commanders.